KSPModStewards/RocketSoundEnhancement/README.md

 - [Rocket Sound Enhancement Default](https://github.com/ensou04/RocketSoundEnhancementDefault) (The Default Sound Library and Config)

 ## Features
+### Master Audio Limiter/Compressor
+Sound Mastering that controls the overall loudness of the game with Adjustable Amount for different dynamics with the "Auto-Limiter" feature or you can tweak your own settings.

 ### Audio Muffler - Normal
 Mixer based Audio Muffler with Dedicated channels for Exterior Sounds, Focused Vessel and Interior while ignoring UI sounds like Music.